Qiskit/qiskit/README.md

 * **[QISkit Python API](https://github.com/Qiskit/qiskit-api-py)**, an API to use the IBM Quantum Experience in Python

-QISKit was originally developed by researchers and developers on the [IBM-Q](http://www.research.ibm.com/ibm-q/) Team at [IBM Research](http://www.research.ibm.com/), with the aim of offering a high level development kit to work with quantum computers.
+Qiskit was originally developed by researchers and developers on the [IBM-Q](http://www.research.ibm.com/ibm-q/) Team at [IBM Research](http://www.research.ibm.com/), with the aim of offering a high level development kit to work with quantum computers.

-Visit the [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) for questions and discussions on QISKit and quantum computing more broadly.
-If you'd like to contribute to QISKit, please take a look at our [contribution guidelines](.github/CONTRIBUTING.rst).
+Visit the [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) for questions and discussions on Qiskit and quantum computing more broadly.
+If you'd like to contribute to Qiskit, please take a look at our [contribution guidelines](.github/CONTRIBUTING.rst).

 ## Multilanguage guide